Gianluca Zambrotta: Managerial career

 After his time as Chiasso's head coach, Zambrotta was appointed as the manager of Indian Super League club Delhi Dynamos in late June 2016, while his former international teammate Simone Barone was appointed as his assistant.

 On 14 June 2017, Delhi Dynamos announced that they had mutually terminated their contract with Zambrotta as he prepared to take the role of assistant manager at CSL side Jiangsu Suning.

 Personal life

 Zambrotta was born in Como, but his paternal grandfather was from Caserta.

 As of 2005, Zambrotta is married to Valentina Liguori, an Italian model; they announced the birth of their first son, Riccardo, in August 2012.

 Zambrotta was named honorary president of his hometown club Como in 2007.

 In 2012, Zambrotta worked as a pundit for the Swiss-Italian broadcasting station RSI.
-In November 2012, in an interview with Rai Radio 1, Zambrotta revealed that, in the summer, he purchased a family holiday home near Dublin, Republic of Ireland and stated that he would be "open to the idea" of playing in Ireland's Airtricity League.

 In 2014, Zambrotta opened a fitness complex in his hometown of Como, called the Eracle Sports Centre.

 In 2015, Zambrotta took part in and won the RAI 2 reality television game show Monte Bianco – Sfida verticale.

 Zambrotta features in EA Sports' football video game FIFA 20 as one of the new Ultimate Team Icons.